This presentation is only meant for new F-1 undergraduate international students admitted to a degree seeking program.

 Once an advisor creates your schedule, you will have an opportunity to review it and discuss any questions and/or concerns you may have.

 Your degree requirements can be found on your Degree Progress Report (DPR).
 Your DPR is a document that contains all course work evaluated by Admissions and Records and all remaining requirements at CSUN.
-The DPR is divided in order by GE, major, and additional courses.
+The DPR includes the following types of courses:

-- Lower division GE (100-200 level) are typically taken freshmen/sophomore year
+- Lower division- (100-200 level) courses typically taken freshmen/sophomore year

-- Additional courses include electives or courses, which do not fulfill a GE or major requirement.
-Courses that do not fulfill GE or major can include some pre/corequisites or non-equivalent transfer coursework.
+- Additional- electives or other courses, which do not fulfill a GE or major requirement, for example pre/corequisites or non-equivalent transfer coursework.

 - “OK” means that the section is complete and the course you took will show with a grade.